 3. Is Building the Quickest and Easiest Solution for Your Agency?

 There’s something to be said for simplicity.
 Each trade-off your agency makes–sacrificing ease for complete customizability, for example–compounds into complex and expensive outcomes.
-Choosing the easiest way to accomplish the necessary task of reporting can have a tremendous impact on your agency’s productivity and success.
+Choosing the easiest way to accomplish the necessary task of reporting will have a tremendous impact on your agency’s productivity and success.

 4. Will Building a Custom Reporting Solution Get Your Agency Reporting Done Faster?